pzmarzly/ancs4linux/README.md

 It uses Apple Notification Center Service (ANCS) - the same protocol that smartwatches use.
 Bluetooth 4.0 (Low Energy) is required.

+**NOTE: I am no longer using this project.
+However, it should still work.
+PRs are welcome.**

 ## Running

 The project consists of many daemons meant to be running in background.
 For Ubuntu 20.04: